brennanbrown/old-blog/_posts/2019-12-16-how-to-start-off-2020-on-the-right-foot.md

 This probably seems rather counter-intuitive, given the first point.
 Although it’s important to recognize the goodness that’s in our past that’s brought us here, it is just as important to not let it influence neither our intentions or future at all.
 They are entirely separate entities.

-**Give yourself permission to see nothing as obligatory**, because in truth, it isn’t.
+<b>Give yourself permission to see nothing as obligatory</b>, because in truth, it isn’t.
 There is suppression of the radical freedom we all have — our ability to take any action at all.

 Of course, it’s important to first have a solid foundation of <a target="_blank" rel="noreferrer noopener" href="https://medium.com/@brennanbrown/the-way-of-walking-alone-b9d77d325f99">good principles</a> to intelligently utilize this freedom.
 As the realization of it’s existence is often only dangerously exercised for impulsive or irresponsible decisions — but it doesn’t have to.